 - Degree Requirements

 - Student Responsibility

 - Credit Hour Requirements

+- School of Architecture, Art and Design

+- School of Arts and Sciences

 - School of Business Administration

 - Mohammed Bin Rashid School for Communication

 - School of Education

 - School of Engineering

 Degree Requirements

 To be recommended by the faculty for graduation with a Master's degree, students must fulfill all degree requirements.
 Students on a previous curriculum may choose to fulfill the requirements of that curriculum or the current one.
 Program-specific requirements as they now stand are outlined on the following pages.